Race for life: Childhood cancer survivor finds purpose in running as St. Jude Hero

-TOLEDO, Ohio — For 16-year-old Tyler West, running now is about reaching the finish line.
+TOLEDO, Ohio — For 16-year-old Tyler, running now is about reaching the finish line.

 Competing in track and field in high school serves as a passion and a purpose.
 But at the young age of six, life unexpectedly changed and Tyler was in the race for his life.